 Francisco Javier Diaz / Shutterstock

 Built in 54 BC, the original structure burned down soon after, but it was rebuilt by Caesar’s great-nephew, Augustus, in 12 BC.
-Over the years, it has burned down and been rebuilt again and again, but the ruins that remain today are incredible to see and worth taking a look at.
+Over the years, it has burned down and been rebuilt repeatedly, but today’s ruins are incredible to see and worth looking at.

 Baths of Caracalla